NQT Programme Overview

 This module focuses on how to plan and teach well-structured lessons, and sequences of lessons, that inspire, motivate and engage learners to maximise their progress across a range of subjects.

 This module promotes good progress and outcomes for all learners and explores good subject and curriculum knowledge.
 However, throughout the module NQTs will also explore a range of subject areas and phases.
 Working in key stage specific groups related to their current teaching role, NQTs will further extend their understanding of the expectations within their key stage, enhance their subject and curriculum knowledge and learn how to identify outstanding teaching and learning.

 Raising Attainment for All Groups of Learners

-This module will enable NQTs to improve their practice and raise expectations so that all pupils, particularly vulnerable groups include SEND, FSM and EAL pupils, can reach their potential.
+This module will enable NQTs to improve their practice and raise expectations so that all pupils, particularly vulnerable groups including SEND, FSM and EAL pupils, can reach their potential.

 NQTs will learn how data and evidence can be used effectively to improve pupil performance and how to deploy a range of strategies for improving outcomes for all pupils, and ensure there are no underperforming cohorts.
 There will be a particular focus on ensuring the delivery of inclusive, quality first teaching.
 NQTs will also be supported to consider the effective use of tracking and intervention, effective engagement with other specialist professionals (such as SENCOs and teaching assistants), and the effective use of pupil progress meetings to enhance and accelerate learning and progress.

-Through this module, NQTs will understand more about how different learning environments and high quality teaching and learning approaches that can maximise engagement to improve learning and pupil outcomes.
+Through this module, NQTs will understand more about how different learning environments and high quality teaching and learning approaches can maximise engagement to improve learning and pupil outcomes.

 The module will explore the use of different learning environments in practice and how these can be used to enhance teaching and learning within the classroom.
 NQTs will have the opportunity to visit a different school/setting and consider and review a range of examples and approaches relating to how schools promote effective learning through the use of the environment and strategies such as enterprise, immersive learning and critique, to have a positive impact on learning, pupil progress and outcomes.